 This was one area that I spent a lot of time on in the studio as I talked about in this post.
 When I came into the studio for the first time, most of my lyrics were very abstract.
 They could be interpreted in many different ways, and honestly, it gave me an excuse to cut corners.
 When I first sat down with Don to go over lyrics, he read through them trying to understand the meaning behind the words.
 A lot of the lyrics didn't make sense to him.
 I always thought that the listener should interpret the lyrics (and still do to a certain extent), but to hide behind "abstract lyrics" was just making excuses for not digging in and finishing a thought.
 As I pushed backed against his suggestion to try to make the lyrics better, by making them more clear, he told me that a song will be considered good if the music and melody are great, but if the lyrics are also great and you create a personal connection with the listener, then you've just turned a really good song into a really great song, and it will connect with more people.

-Looking back I received more emails than I ever dreamed of people who connected with my lyrics as they were going through something in their life.
-The lyrics created a bond between us that would have never happened if I had decided to leave them abstract.
+Looking back, I received more emails than I ever dreamed of people who connected with my lyrics as they were going through something in their life.
+The lyrics created a bond between us that would have never happened if I had left them abstract.
 I still don't write lyrics that are completely literal, but I do think it's important to take the listener on a journey if your goal is to create a connection.

 The best advice I have, without going into detail, is to be honest when writing lyrics.
 That will always look a little different for all of us, but in my experience the best way to authentically connect with someone through your lyrics is to be honest with yourself and lay it all out there.
 This doesn't mean necessarily to be literal with every word, but rather, be honest with your emotions, how you feel, how the experience of the moment made you feel, what you thought, all these things.
 Get vulnerable, that's where the connection is made.